 When Argentina’s Angel Cabrera won in 2007, besting Tiger Woods and Jim Furyk by a single stroke, only 8 players had rounds under par, for the entire week.

-Weather wreaked havoc with play on Thursday’s opening round when play was suspended on three different occasions for severe thunderstorms.
+Weather wreaked havoc on Thursday’s opening round when play was suspended on three different occasions for severe thunderstorms.
 Only a handful of players were able to complete their first rounds and some had not even teed off by the time play was called late in the day.

 The leader after the second round was 31-year old American star, Dustin Johnson, who played almost flawless golf for the first two rounds to be at 4-under par.
 Johnson hit an otherworldly 25 consecutive greens in regulation for a sublime stretch of golf during his opening two rounds.